quiltdata/t4/docs/Technical Reference.md

     If you are going to use Quilt T4 with a new bucket, create the bucket now, and set these policies as part of the flow for bucket creation.

-3. Create, or ensure you have already created, an [AWS Certificate](https://aws.amazon.com/certificate-manager/) which maps to the public domain name you want your catalog to use.
+4. Create, or ensure you have already created, an [AWS TLS Certificate](https://aws.amazon.com/certificate-manager/) which maps to the public domain name you want your catalog to use.
 For example, if you want your catalog to be publicly accessible from `t4.foo.com`, you will need to have a certificate for `t4.foo.com` or `*.foo.com` registered in your account.

-   An AWS certificate is just an Amazon-issued HTTPS certificate, and it's a necessity because it enables HTTPS access to your catalog.
+   An AWS certificate is an Amazon-issued HTTPS certificate, created via the [AWS Certificate Manager service](https://aws.amazon.com/certificate-manager/), and it's a necessity because it enables HTTPS access to your catalog.
 If you have not created one, [step through the flow for creating one now](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html).
 If you already have a certificate for your website, but it's not an AWS-issued certificate, see the instructions on [importing an external certificate into AWS](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html).

-4. Go to `Services > CloudFormation > Create stack` in your AWS Console.
+5. Go to `Services > CloudFormation > Create stack` in your AWS Console.

     ![](./imgs/start.png)

-5. Click "Upload a template to Amazon S3" and select the `t4-deployment.yaml` file provided to you by Quilt.
+6. Click "Upload a template to Amazon S3" and select the `t4-deployment.yaml` file provided to you by Quilt.
 Click Next.

-6. You should now be at the stack parameters screen.
+7. You should now be at the stack parameters screen.
 This is where you will fill out of all of the configurable details of your Quilt T4 instance.
 These are, in order:

     * **Stack name**&mdash;CloudFormation will deploy your T4 catalog instance and all of its associated services as a "stack" with this name.
 This name is currently only used for administering your resources; it will not be seen by end users.
     * **AdminEmail**, **AdminPassword**, **AdminUsername**&mdash;This is the account login for the initial catalog administrator account.
 Only admins can configure catalog permissions.
 The initial admin account can promote other accounts to admin.